-When any relay zone is activated, the common relay will be triggered.
-This can be programmed to stay latched by checking the "Fixed" option, or it can be programmed for momentary activation by checking the "Timed" option and entering the duration required (maximum is 255 seconds).
+When any relay (Chan 1 to Chan 10) is activated, the common relay will also be triggered if the corresponding box in the "Monitors" panel is ticked.
+The common relay can be programmed to stay latched by checking the "Fixed" option, or it can be programmed for momentary activation by checking the "Timed" option and entering the duration required (maximum is 255 seconds).